suni639/fraudsters_phase3a/README.md

 4. **Decentralized Trust**: Trust is established without relying on a central authority.
 5. **Immutability**: Once recorded, the updates cannot be altered, ensuring the reliability of the process.

-## Explanation of New Technologies
+## Explanation of Blockchain Technologies Used in Phase 3A
 ### Truffle
 A development framework for Ethereum that makes it easier to manage and deploy smart contracts.